Thoroughbred Sales Analytics

 - Liquidity depth across sale venues

 Sales Analytics exists to quantify these variables before capital is committed.
+It sits inside the broader Pedigree Analytics framework, where female family strength, market behavior, and downside exposure are considered together.

 Understanding Break-Even Exposure